theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ##Order of clauses

-The order of the clauses when we write a query is dictated by SQL: SELECT, FROM, WHERE, ORDER BY and we often write each of them on their own line for readability.
+The order of the clauses in a query is dictated by SQL: SELECT, FROM, WHERE, ORDER BY.

-***Exercise: Let's try to combine what we've learned so far in a single query.
+***Exercise 4: Let's try to combine what we've learned so far in a single query.
 Using the surveys table write a query to display the three date fields, species ID, and weight in kilograms (rounded to two decimal places), for rodents captured in 1999, ordered alphabetically by the species ID.***